ajschumacher/so_tense_very_flow_wow/index.md

 >>> output_value = weight * input_value
 ```

-Now there are six operations in the graph, and the last one is our
+Now there are six operations in the graph, and the last one is that
 multiplication.

 ```python